Vietnam.vn - Nền tảng quảng bá Việt Nam

 The restoration process of the Japanese Covered Bridge is taking place carefully.

-The provisions of the Law on Cultural Heritage all emphasize that the core requirement of relic restoration is to preserve the original elements of the building to the maximum extent possible.
+The provisions of the Law on Cultural Heritage emphasize that the core requirement of relic restoration is to preserve the original elements of the building to the maximum extent possible.
 However, what are the original elements?
 What are the restoration results?... must be based on the records and professional assessments, including the qualifications and perspective of the assessor.

 According to the Hoi An Cultural Heritage Conservation Center, the basic viewpoint in the restoration of the Japanese Covered Bridge relic is to simultaneously preserve the value and maintain the function of the relic.
-Therefore, in addition to providing solutions to preserve the characteristics and values of the relic, the intervention solutions are all aimed at ensuring increased stability and long-term sustainability for the Japanese Covered Bridge, maintaining the integrity of the function of each component (pagoda, bridge) of the relic.
+Therefore, in addition to proposing solutions to preserve the characteristics and values of the relic, the intervention solutions are all aimed at ensuring increased stability and long-term sustainability for the Japanese Covered Bridge, maintaining the integrity of the function of each component (pagoda, bridge) of the relic.

-The restoration process has thoroughly resolved structural issues to ensure long-term stability for the monument; eliminated harmful factors to the wooden frame system, the basic structure of the Japanese Covered Bridge, and the load-bearing foundation system, and protective embankments to ensure the overall stability of the structure.
+The restoration process has thoroughly resolved structural issues to ensure long-term stability for the monument; eliminated harmful factors to the wooden frame system, the basic structure of the Japanese Covered Bridge, and the load-bearing foundation system, and protective embankments to ensure the overall stability of the project.

 In case of mandatory replacement, use materials similar to the original material.